Building Equality for Women’s Health

 - to participate in an overarching platform to advance the integration of FGS with cervical cancer and HIV/AIDS programs

-- to support a new initiative for Clinical Global Women Health to focus on oncology and fertility.
+- to support a new initiative for Clinical Global Women Health to focus on oncology and fertility

 Who is our champion?

 Jutta is leading the Global Health Institute at Merck KGaA, Darmstadt, Germany.
 She drives the vision and strategy of the institute and engages with key stakeholders within the global health community.
 She serves as chair and scientific advisor at various boards and acts as lecturer and visiting professor at various international institutions.
 Jutta studied Biology in Mainz and Tübingen and received her PhD at the Max-Planck Institute in Tübingen.
-After her postdoctoral training, she joined biopharmaceutical industries in various assignments with increasing responsibilities till joining Merck KGaA, Darmstadt, Germany in 2008.
+After her postdoctoral training, she joined biopharmaceutical industries in various assignments with increasing responsibilities and she joined Merck KGaA, Darmstadt, Germany in 2008.